 I understand that I may inspect or obtain a copy of the information to be used/disclosed, as provided in 45CFR164.524.
 I understand that any use/disclosure of information carries with it the potential for an unauthorized re-disclosure and the information may not be protected by federal confidentiality rules.
 If I have questions about use/disclosure of my health information in general, I can contact the Health Information Management Department at (909) 651-4191.
-For questions about the use/disclosure of my health information for publication purposes, I may contact the Advancement Department at (909) 558-4544.
+For questions about the use/disclosure of my health information about the use/disclosure of my health information for publication purposes, I may contact the Advancement Department at (909) 558-4544.